-If you have a Chromebook, simply add a Chromebook-compatible Wacom product (a Wacom One creative display, or a Wacom Intuos or a One By Wacom pen tablet) and the right creative software, and your Chromebook can become a drawing tool that allows you to express your creativity and your unique style.
+If you have a Chromebook, simply add a Chromebook-compatible Wacom product (Wacom One pen displays and One By Wacom pen tablets are Works with Chromebook certified, and Wacom Intuos pen tablets are compatible with most Chromebooks) and the right creative software, and your Chromebook can become a drawing tool that allows you to express your creativity and your unique style.

 What specs will I need?

-There are a limited range of art programs you can run on the Chromebook, all lighter than desktop image editors, but you want to go at least midrange so you don’t suffer from cursor lag when drawing.
-Generally, anything with at least an Intel Celeron and 4 GB of RAM should be enough to run any of the programs listed below.
+There are a limited range of art programs you can run on the Chromebook, all of them lighter than desktop image editors, but if you’re shopping for a Chromebook you want to go for at least a mid-range one so you don’t suffer from cursor lag when drawing.
+Generally, anything with at least an Intel Celeron processor and 4 GB of RAM should be enough to run any of the programs listed below.

 What tablets can I use?